AhmedLP/AhmedLP.github.io/README.md

 🌩️ Azure Cloud and Microsoft Visual Studio C# Senior Developer for over 5 years.

-:atom: Expertise:
+⚛️ Expertise:
 - Software development </br>
 - .NET Proficient </br>
 - Experience with Azure </br>
 - Highly skilled in building and integrating with APIs and NetCore </br>
 - Expirience with SQL and NoSQL Databases. </br>

-Checkout my resume <a href="https://ahmedlp.github.io/AHMED LOURO PROVEDO-CV-ENGLISH.pdf">here</a></br>
+Checkout my resume <a href="https://ahmedlp.github.io/AHMED LOURO PROVEDO-CV-ENGLISH.pdf">here 📑</a></br>

 How to reach me: